mirandaweston/takeaway-application/README.md

 gem install twilio-ruby
 bundle install

-# you will also need to create a Twilio account
+# you will also need to create a Twilio account and input your info into TwilioAPI

 ```